Skip to content

 What Does an Antioxidant Do?

 Every day, the cells in your body are in danger.
 Infections and viruses target them.
 Additionally, free radicals may harm your DNA and cells.
-While some cells are able to recover from the injury, others are unable.
+While some cells are able to recover from the injury, others can’t.

 Antioxidants are compounds that assist in preventing or reducing the harm that free radicals may cause.
 Antioxidants are used by your body to counteract free radicals.
 In this blog, we will get brief information about what does an antioxidant do and how to use it effectively.
 Keep reading!